Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Abstract

 \section{Abstract}

 Zero-shot intent detection (ZSID) aims to deal with the continuously emerging intents without annotated training data.
-However, existing ZSID systems suffer from two limitations: 1) They are not good at modeling the relationship between seen and unseen intents, when the label names are given in the form of raw phrases or sentences.
+However, existing ZSID systems suffer from two limitations: 1) They are not good at modeling the relationship between seen and unseen intents.
 2) They cannot effectively recognize unseen intents under the generalized intent detection (GZSID) setting.
-A critical factor behind these limitations is the representations of unseen intents, which cannot be learned in the training stage.
-To address this problem, we propose a class-transductive framework that utilizes unseen class labels to learn \textbf{D}isentangled \textbf{I}ntent \textbf{R}epresentations (DIR).
-Specifically, we allow the model to predict unseen intents in the training stage, with the corresponding label names serving as input utterances.
-Under this framework, we introduce a multi-task learning objective, which encourages the model to learn the distinctions among intents, and a similarity scorer, which estimates the connections among intents more accurately based on the learned intent representations.
-Since the purpose of DIR is to provide better intent representations, it can be easily integrated with existing ZSID and GZSID methods.
-Experiments on two real-world datasets show that the proposed framework brings consistent improvement to the baseline systems, regardless of the model architectures or zero-shot learning strategies.
+A critical problem behind these limitations is that the representations of unseen intents cannot be learned in the training stage.
+To address this problem, we propose a novel framework that utilizes unseen class labels to learn \textbf{C}lass-\textbf{T}ransductive \textbf{I}ntent \textbf{R}epresentations (CTIR).
+Specifically, we allow the model to predict unseen intents during training, with the corresponding label names serving as input utterances.
+On this basis, we introduce a multi-task learning objective, which encourages the model to learn the distinctions among intents, and a similarity scorer, which estimates the connections among intents more accurately.
+CTIR is easy to implement and can be integrated with existing methods.
+Experiments on two real-world datasets show that CTIR brings considerable improvement to the baseline systems.\footnote{The code, datasets and Appendix are available at \url{https://github.com/PhoebusSi/CTIR}}